mat-docs/Portal.Site/docs/developer/atlas-advanced-streams/concepts/architecture-overview/ecu-bridge.md

 ## Configuration

-Unzip the ECU Bridge 0.13.0.zip file
+Unzip the ECU Bridge 0.13.0.zip file that you downloaded from [the portal](https://www.mclarenelectronics.com/portal/Portal/Index.aspx).

 Configuration is located in _Config.json_, which specifies: